sikaxn/RC-remote-iBus-to-Robotpy-FRC/readme.md

  - Pico USB to Coprocessor
  - Coprocessor to robot network

+It might be possible to hook Pico directly on roboRIO, but my RIO's USB port is full.
+This would be using a different approach on decoding Serial data directly on roboRIO without using NetworkTables

 # Robot still need to be enabled to have motor power output.

 Do this with regular DS or use [FakeDS](https://github.com/sikaxn/fakeDS-Python) on coprocessor if you want your robot to be headless.
 It is strongly recommand to test your robot with regular DS before moving on to FakeDS.